Available 24h

 Prestigious design from England combined with the highest quality materials creates the Comitti brand.

-A sip of magnificent history
+A sip of wonderful history

 Original Comitti barometers and clocks from those early days are now sought-after and valuable antiques.
 Interestingly, some styles created by Comitti at the end of the 19th century are still produced today, using many of the same techniques and attracting the same wonder as always.
 This heritage allows the company to offer custom maintenance and restoration services for all antique clocks and barometers.
 It was the architecture of the 18th and 19th centuries that inspired the greatest English furniture designers, Thomas Sheraton, George Hepplewhite, and Thomas Chippendale.
-The fashion for the highest quality cabinetry created by these craftsmen influenced watchmakers as well.
+The watchmakers were influenced by the fashion for the highest quality cabinetry created by these artisans.

 Products made using inlay techniques